 - Reservists – Reservists may not receive nonjudicial punishment under Article 15 for drug use unless use occurred while on federal duty.
 See Article 2(d)(2) (reserve component personnel may be involuntarily recalled to active duty for nonjudicial punishment only with respect to offenses committed while on federal duty) and United States v.
 Chodara, 29 M.J.
 943 (A.C.M.R.
 1990).

 - Administrative Separations – All soldiers who are identified as illegally abusing drugs will be processed for administrative separation.
 AR 600-85, para.
 10-6.
 Mandatory processing does not mean mandatory separation.
-Commander may recommend retention if warranted.
+The commander may recommend retention if warranted.

-Rules at administrative separations are simpler than at a courts-martial.
+- Rules at administrative separations are simpler than at a court-martial.
 See U.S. DEP’T OF ARMY, REG.
-15-6, PROCEDURES FOR INVESTIGATING OFFICERS ANDBOARDS OF OFFICERS (2 Oct.
-2006) [hereinafter AR 15-6].
+15-6, PROCEDURES FOR INVESTIGATING OFFICERS AND BOARDS OF OFFICERS (2 Oct.
+2006) [from now on AR 15-6].

 Is Processing for Separation Mandatory?